Click for Didactic Curriculum Overview

 Residents spend six weeks based at the Erich Lindemann Mental Health Center (ELMHC), Boston’s Downtown Public Sector community resources facility.
 Residents work with clients in a homeless shelter for people with serious mental illness and have numerous experiences with the integration of mental health, substance abuse and medical treatment as needed by the homeless individual.
 This care is provided by a multidisciplinary team in which our residents participate as a member.
 Residents evaluate patients in crisis, perform evaluations, and provide treatment in the shelter to facilitate ongoing care.
 This experience allows residents to work on multidisciplinary teams while becoming familiar with the interface between public agencies, federal agencies, the courts, other clinicians, and managed care systems.

 The Geriatrics rotation includes 3 weeks of inpatient geriatrics, and provides residents with clinical skills relevant to treating geriatric patients with dementia and other degenerative and neuropsychiatric illnesses.
 Most, if not all, patients have significant medical co-morbidity and residents learn to integrate biological, psychological, and sociocultural factors in caring for these complex patients.
-Residents also spend 1 week in the Geriatric Psychiatry Outpatient Program at McLean, conducting new evaluations and follow-up visits for older adults with a wide range of neuropsychiatric disorders.
+Residents gain additional exposure to outpatient geriatric psychiatry in the PGY3 year.

 McLean Adolescent Partial Hospital Program (1 month)